scottsun17/AWSUbuntuSetupWithGUI/README.md

 10. Following the Installation instruction.
 There is nothing to set up...

 11. Once your PuTTY is installed, go to start menu:
-   -All Programs
+   - All Programs
-   -PuTTY Folder
+   - PuTTY Folder
-   -PuTTYgen
+   - PuTTYgen
 and you will get the following program:

 ![puttygen](https://user-images.githubusercontent.com/42085040/52392474-eef0b680-2a6f-11e9-9e50-1f1c0fc0b943.PNG)

 12. The program is used to load the Key Pair(CallMeMaybe.pem as I generated in step 6) and generate private key